The Link Between Belly Fat and Cardiovascular Disease

 Belly fat is a lot more dangerous than you might think.
-When your waistline grows, so too do your health risks.
+When your waistline grows, your health risks do too.

 That's because the larger your waist size, the more abdominal fat you have.
 That belly fat comes in two forms: visceral and subcutaneous.